My favorite childhood story, naturally, was about turn-of-the-century efficiency experts

 I loved Cheaper by the Dozen — not because I wanted more siblings, but because the parents optimized everything.
 While the book described children mortified by their father's efficiency methods, I was in my bedroom trying to replicate them.

 I don't do motivation or mindset work.
 I don't believe in hustling harder or "finding balance."
-I believe in engineering better systems — the step-by-step frameworks that make execution possible even when everything's competing for attention.
+I believe in engineering better systems — the kind that work when you're exhausted, overwhelmed, and dealing with fires on three fronts.

-I bring 20 years of executive-level operations expertise, radical candor, and humor.
-Because if you can't laugh at being the person everyone dumps their problems on, you'll drown in it.
+I bring 20 years of executive operations expertise, ICF coaching certification, radical candor, and humor.
+Because if you can't find some humor in being everyone’s problem-solver, you'll drown.

 What I believe: